lokeshmadasu42/Abstractive-Summarization-For-Telugu/README.md

 ## Data

 TeSum is the first ever, largest human annotated dataset for the Abstractive Summarization task in Telugu.
 The dataset contains 20,329 high-quality article-summary pairs.
-Please convert the data into required format before passing it to models (run data_format.py).
 The train,dev and test splits are 16295, 2017 and 2017.

+**Note**: Please convert the data into required format before passing it to models (run data_format.py).

 ## Models